Fall Protection Policy

 - When a hoisting area is needed, a chain, gate or removable guardrail section must be placed across the access opening when hoisting operations are not taking place.

-Loading docks and other open sided floors greater than 6 feet above ground level must be protected.
+Loading docks and other open sided floors greater than 4 feet above ground level must be protected.
 The approved method of protection is the installation of a standard guardrail as described in this section.
 The guardrail may have removable sections to provide access for loading but rails must remain in place when access in not required.
+Loading docks with a leading edge of less than 4 feet above ground should be protected by a physical or visual barrier to help prevent falls.

 Skylights are considered an opening when present on a roof.
 A standard guardrail or skylight screens capable of supporting at least 200 pounds must be provided around the opening to prevent workers from falling through to the surface below.